Frequently Asked Questions

 We take the SP Group Regulated Tariff, apply a discount, and give you the resulting electricity rate (cents/kWh).
 Do note that SP Group’s tariff changes quarterly, while our discount rate (%) is fixed throughout your Supply Term.

 How does Market Ohm work?

 You pay Wholesale Rates for your electricity.
 In the electricity market, the Wholesale Rates vary every half hour, so the electricity rate ($/kWh) that you pay will change as well.
 The price is publicly available here.
 It is the price that all generators receive, and all retailers pay.
 If you choose Market Ohm, we pass the Wholesale Rate to you without a mark-up.
 You’ll also notice that we charge a small monthly fee ($).
 This is just a little something for us to look after you.
-This fee may be adjusted from time to time, but we’ll let you know 14 calendar days in advance if a change is about to happen.
+This fee may be adjusted from time to time, but we’ll let you know 10 business days in advance if a change is about to happen.
 And in keeping with being completely transparent with you, we’ll include a complete price breakdown of your Third Party Charges in your monthly electricity bill.

 Market Ohm is a subscription-based Price Plan, so you can terminate at any time.

 What is Market Ohm’s Price Cap feature?

 Because Market Ohm uses Wholesale Rates, your electricity bill may fluctuate monthly.
 If you are concerned with this price fluctuation, you can choose to “cap your bill”.
 For less than a cent extra per kWh you will never pay more in a month than if you had stayed on SP Group Regulated Tariff.
 The additional fee (cents/kWh) will be added to your Market Ohm Price Plan.
 The fee and the price cap may be adjusted from time to time.
 We'll usually let you know at least 10 business days in advance.

 What is the difference between Fixed Ohm and Simply Ohm?